gnosis/dex-research/dFusion/dFusionSpec.md

 **Note that** the contract does not verify the requested token address is actually that of an ERC20 token.
 This implies that security is enforced by permissions (i.e. only owner may register tokens).

-In the event that a *non-token* is registered as a token, the indexing slot would be permanently occupied, but no successful deposits could ever be made.
-However, if the registered token does implement a transferFrom successful deposits could occur

 ### Deposits & Withdrawals

 #### Depositing token